resper1965/PrivacyShield/replit.md

 ## Overview

 This is a Node.js/Express application built with TypeScript for detecting personally identifiable information (PII) in ZIP files.
-The system processes uploaded ZIP files, validates them using MIME type checking and ClamAV virus scanning, extracts contents, and detects CPF, CNPJ, Email, and Phone patterns using regex.
-All data is stored in memory with no external database dependencies.
-The server provides RESTful API endpoints for file upload and filtered reporting by data subjects.
+The system processes uploaded ZIP files asynchronously using BullMQ queues, validates them using MIME type checking and ClamAV virus scanning, extracts contents securely, and detects CPF, CNPJ, Email, and Phone patterns with Brazilian validation algorithms.
+Data is persisted in PostgreSQL database using Prisma ORM.
+The server provides RESTful API endpoints for file upload, queue monitoring, and filtered reporting by data subjects.

 ## System Architecture